Caregiving has its funny moments

 I was kneeling beside Mom’s bed last night when she was saying her bedtime prayer.
 This night she prayed, “Now I lay me down to sleep, I pray the LORD my soul to keep.
 If I should die before I wake, I pray he takes me like an earthquake.”
 Instead of …my soul to take.
 I said “what?”
 Mom laughed and said, “well, I couldn’t remember the rest and …well, it rhymed” ! ~ Amen!

-No caregiver and no older adult will feel like laughing all the time.
-But giving yourself permission to notice when funny things do happen and encouraging your senior to laugh eases the burden and makes life more positive for both you.
+Nobody will feel like laughing all the time.
+But giving yourself permission to notice when funny things do happen and encouraging your older adult to do the same eases tension and makes life more positive for both you.